 Who Owns "Bevo?"

-Today (8/27/03) an article appeared in the Austin American Statesman that reported on the University's filing suit against a restaurant named "Bevo's" because they didn't give the owners permission to use "their name."
+Today (8/27/03) an article appeared in the Austin American Statesman that reported on the University of Texas filing suit against a restaurant named "Bevo's" because UT didn't give the owners permission to use "their name."

-I have always been a bit sickened when the high dollar legal guns come out to protect some entity's "rights" in these issues... it's almost always an "entity" and never a "person."
-This time, however, it's personal.
-The rights arguments that UT's consul is aiming at this restaurant now apply to me as well, and it's time to voice an opinion.
+I have always been a bit sickened when the high dollar legal guns come out to protect some entity's "rights" in these issues.
+Anyone else notice that these "threat" cases are almost always initiated by an "entity" and never a "person."
+In this specific case, it's personal.
+The rights arguments that UT's consul is aiming at this firm now apply to me as well, and it's time to voice an opinion.

 Those who know the name "Bevo" from aviation history, may not know that the name of UT's Longhorn mascot steer is also "Bevo."
 For those who know only the association of the name with the steer might Google for the name or take a look at www.BevHoward.com/Bevo.htm

-Even thinking about "rights" with respect to our common name seems absurd.
-In addition to many hits of all type of historical references when searching for "Bevo" on the Internet, there are many postings of recreations of his unique aircraft around the world, the most amazing, to me, being virtual recreations designed to be used within Microsoft's venerable "Flight Simulator" so that new generations can reach for what he created and left behind.
-A "rights violation" for them to do so?
-No!
-Hell No!
-For those who have forgotten, the term is veneration, something that Longhorn fans know well.
+Even thinking about "rights" with respect to this common name seems absurd.
+In addition to many hits of all type of historical references when searching for "Bevo" on the Internet, I note that there are many postings describing recreations of his unique aircraft around the world, the most amazing, to me, being virtual recreations designed to be used within Microsoft's venerable "Flight Simulator."

-The current case is wrong, flat wrong, and the institutions, laws and attitudes that let these petty, but expensive, pissing contests to occur are wrong as well.
+This case is wrong, flat wrong, and the institutions, laws and attitudes that let these petty, but expensive, pissing contests occur are wrong as well.

 Sincerely,